Azure/karpenter-provider-azure/website/content/en/docs/contributing/development-guide.md

   Set up a Karpenter Azure provider development environment
 ---

-A [GitHub Codespaces]((https://github.com/features/codespaces)) development flow is described below, which you can use to test karpenter functionality on your own cluster, and to aid rapid development of this project.
+A [GitHub Codespaces]((https://github.com/features/codespaces)) development flow is described below, which you can use to test Karpenter functionality on your own cluster, and to aid rapid development of this project.

 1. **Install VSCode**: